grpc/grpc.io/content/en/docs/guides/custom-name-resolution.md

 language, the general structure is the same.
 The client registers an implementation of a _name resolver provider_ to a process-global registry close to the start of the process.
-The name resolver provider will be called by the gRPC library with a target strings intended for the custom name resolver..
+The name resolver provider will be called by the gRPC library with a target strings intended for the custom name resolver.
 Given that target string, the name resolver provider will return an instance of a name resolver, which will interact with the client connection to direct the request according to the target string.